tebmed/privBench/inconsistent-custom-permission-definition/README.md

 Creating a custom permission with `normal` privileges and updating it with `dangerous` privileges can potentially result in a privilege escalation attack.

+## To know before reading

+- A custom permission in Android is a developer-defined access control mechanism regulating specific app functionalities or components.

+- Normal protection levels enable access to designated resources without requiring explicit user consent at install-time.

+- Dangerous protection level enable access to designated resources but it requires an explicit user consent at the first use.

+- The granting of dangerous permissions is group-based in Android, .i.e. when an app requests a permission that belongs to a dangerous group, the user is prompted to grant the entire permission group rather than individual permissions within that group.

 ## Exploitation Scenario

 Consider a benign application called benignv1 that initially uses a custom permission with `normal` privileges.
 In this app, this permission does not serve any purpose, but it could be used to do something not sensitive.